 Next steps for your foodservice supply chain organization

-The latest enhancement to Price Collaboration Portal was released in May 2019 and is part of ArrowStream’s industry-leading Contract Audit solution, used by over 200 chain restaurant brands, and comes standard with all current customer accounts.
+The latest enhancement to Price Collaboration Portal, part of ArrowStream’s industry-leading Contract Audit solution, is used by over 200 chain restaurant brands and comes standard with all current customer accounts.

 ArrowStream’s Price Collaboration Portal allows operators to invite suppliers into the ArrowStream platform to input detailed pricing information.
 Once complete, the operator approves the new pricing, allowing those details to seamlessly flow into ArrowStream’s contract database, which can then be automatically tracked and audited.
 This closed-loop process benefits operators by reducing pricing errors while streamlining business processes with their suppliers and distributors, such as accelerating sourcing operations and the contract management process.

 About the Author